tgame14/AppliedThermodynamics/README.md

 Compiling
 =========
-First of all, you dont need to compile it yourself, the jenkins link above is always synced to latest Github Commit!
-Look for the big Downloads line above.

-Yet if you are still interested in building manually..
+Compiling Applied Thermodynamics is Very simple:

-1) Clone this github page to a directory.
+1) Clone this git repo

-2) open a cmd line at the folder and run 'gradlew.bat setupCIWorkspace'.
+2) open a CMD with the path to the git repo location

-3) now open up build.gradle, and Remove line 13 (env = System.getenv()).

-4) also, in build.gradle uncomment lines 68-83 (All of the increment task and the last lines).

-5) replace line 32 with:

-'version = config.mod_version + "." + config.build_number'.

-6) now return to the cmd line and run 'gradlew.bat build'.

-7) Done, Look inside the build/libs for it (The version in both the source and mcmod.info will be the same).

-NOTE:
-Every time you build the build number will increment, So keep that in mind.
-Also a deobf version will also be built and put in build/libs Which ofcourse can be used for Dev environments.

-Keep in mind, Setting this up this way will not Allow you to edit the code, for that:

-1) when you first clone the project, open a cmd line there and run 'gradlew.bat setupDecompWorkspace eclipse'.

-2) Point your setup as Usual. and you should have it all done.

-3) dont forget to Edit the build script if you want to still export the mod correctly.
+3) type into CMD line "gradlew setupCIWorkspace build --stacktrace"

+5) Done, look in build/libs for your compiled files, this will include reobf, deobf, api, javadoc

-DONE! this is Everything you need to know with compiling, Its done this way since the buildscript in github is meant for a jenkins Server and not personal use. for personal use i do the edits i stated above.
+DONE! this is Everything you need to know with compiling, Its done this way with gradle Build scripts.

 I DO NOT SUPPORT SELF COMPILED BUILDS OR UNOFFICIAL BUILDS. if you want my support, Use the builds i supply either through jenkins or through the releases supplied Above.